July 2016 Update: Cleaned up grammar. This article should read better.

-Now if we are Christian, and we put Jehovah's worship ahead of all other and we really love our children, we should want to protect them from false worship, should we not.
-Surely their everlasting life is worth than sentimental Christmas celebrating.
-Gifts are fine to give and receive, and gifts should be given to the children, but why wait until Christmas to make it appear to them as though it's a Christmas gift?
-Really, what is the greatest gift you could give to your child, or receive for yourself?
-The Bible at Romans 6:23 reads: "the gift God gives is everlasting life."
-At John 17:3 it reads: "This means everlasting life, their taking in knowledge of you, the only true God, and of the one whom you sent forth, Jesus Christ."
-Isn't this the kind of gift your child to get?
-Can they get it for Christmas?
-So parents help your children, explain to them using the Bible, about Christmas.
-You can strengthen and fortify them so that they can face that world outside confident they are doing the right thing.
-Jesus himself made an apt illustration and you'll find it at Matthew 7:9,10.
+If we are Christian and we put Jehovah's worship ahead of everything else then we should want to protect our children from false worship.
+Their everlasting life is worth more than sentimental Christmas celebrating.
+Gifts are fine to give and receive, and gifts should be given to the children, but why wait until Christmas to make it appear to them as though it is a Christmas gift?
+What is the greatest gift you could give to your child or receive for yourself?
+Romans 6:23 reads "the gift God gives is everlasting life."
+John 17:3 reads: "This means everlasting life, their taking in knowledge of you, the only true God, and of the one whom you sent forth, Jesus Christ."
+Isn't this the kind of gift your child deserves?
+Can they get this gift for Christmas?
+So parents help your children.
+Using the Bible explain to them about Christmas.
+You can strengthen and fortify them so that they can face that world outside confident that they are doing the right thing.
+Jesus himself made an apt illustration.
+You'll find it at Matthew 7:9,10.
 "Indeed," said Jesus. " who is the man among YOU whom his son asks for bread - he will not hand him a stone, will he?
 Or, perhaps, he will ask for a fish - he will not hand him a serpent, will he?"

-Does all of this mean Christians must do away with Christmas if they are to be pleasing to Jehovah?
-That's the question that each one must answer for himself or herself, and perhaps this Christmas story will help you do that.
-Consider it seriously and as you do ask yourself "what would Jesus really say about Christmas?"
+Does all of this mean as a Christians you must do away with Christmas so that you are pleasing to Jehovah?
+That's the question you will need to answer for yourself.
+In the meantime perhaps this Christmas story will help provide the answer.
+Consider it seriously.
+As you do ask yourself "what would Jesus really say about Christmas?"